THE GHEDINI LAB - COMMUNITY ECOLOGY & EVOLUTION

 Moritz Klaassen

-- Teresa joined the lab for six months in 2022 as a research assistant, having a degree in marine biology from the University of Plymouth and a master’s degree in tropical aquatic ecology from the Leibniz Center for Tropical Marine Research (ZMT) and Bremen University.
-She was instrumental in setting up the lab and we are very happy that she is now pursuing her dream PhD at the University of Western Australia!
+Teresa Nobre - Teresa joined the lab for six months in 2022 as a research assistant, after a degree in marine biology from the University of Plymouth and a master’s degree in tropical aquatic ecology from the Leibniz Center for Tropical Marine Research (ZMT) and Bremen University.
+She was instrumental in setting up the lab and we are very happy that she is now pursuing her dream PhD at the University of Western Australia.

 Students supervised at Monash University